ejones313/clip_search/README.md

-# video_search
+# clip_search
-Search for videos matching an inputted caption
+Matches clips with inputted captions with One Shot Sequence Learning using Siamese LSTMs.